bodhi-root/public-wiki/content/personal/reading-list.md

 * Rating: Great
 * Date: 2015

 Amazing book describing different problems in retailing and how analytics can be applied to them.
-The case studies and proposals are highly relevant to what we do at Kroger and someone could make a whole career out of simply implementing some of these ideas.
+The case studies and proposals are highly relevant to what we do at grocery companies and someone could make a whole career out of simply implementing some of these ideas.

 Recommended by: Jonathan Olsen